applevir/STEAK/README.md

 `make`

 If it does not compile, make sure you indeed have boost-libraries and MPI.
+Moreover, make sure to be consistent in the compiler used for MPI and when you compile STEAK.

 Using STEAK
 ================